List of ingredients and their benefits

 sage (Salvia officinalis) essential oil

 Essential oils to ward off biting insects: The essential oils in natural mosquito repellent are the active constituents that help to ward off bugs and insects.
 Tea-tree oil, which is a potent antiseptic and anti-bacterial essential oil, has a slightly medicinal scent.
 The light flora aroma of lavender oil has a refreshing, soothing effect, while the citrus like fragrance of both citronella and lemongrass oils is a mood lifter.
 Finally, sage oil acts as an antiseptic and skin toner.
-Go to Mosquito Repellant
+Recipes for Mosquito Repellant

 dried sage leaves